MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-backup-reference.md

 ### Backup Resource Provider

-The Backup Resource Provider presents user interface in the Azure Stack portal for basic configuration and listing of backup resources.
-Operators can perform the following operations in the user interface:
+The Backup Resource Provider presents a user interface in the Azure Stack portal for basic configuration and listing of backup resources.
+Operators can do the following actions in the user interface:

  - Enable backup for the first time by providing external storage location, credentials, and encryption key.
  - View completed created backup resources and status resources under creation.